LoganRauh/ECE-484-Individual-Project-3/README.md

 * Running the Program

 ---
+## Git
+Git can be installed in the following link: https://git-scm.com/downloads

 ## Arduino
 You'll need to install an Arduino IDE in order to put the code onto your Arduino to operate the circuit.